 We typically associate blue-collar crime as those you expect of an individual in a lower social class.
 Look how far our law enforcement’s ideas have come.
-Criminology states that blue collar crime is a far more common occurrence.
+Criminology states that blue-collar crime is a far more common occurrence.
 These are crimes that are usually small-scale and their perpetrators commit them for immediate gain or satisfaction.
-Blue collar crime is usually a direct act driven by reaction, e.g. fighting after a poorly executed drug deal, robberies, or shoplifting.
+Blue-collar crime is usually a direct act driven by the reaction, e.g. fighting after a poorly executed drug deal, robberies, or shoplifting.

-The term blue collar crime originated in the early 1900’s as a term to describe American manual laborers.
+The term blue-collar crime originated in the early 1900s as a term to describe American manual laborers.
 These jobs are typically messy, so, workers would wear dark clothing to mask the dirt and debris.
 Many of those workers also wore blue shirts and uniforms.
 They were your construction workers, janitors, blacksmiths, and laborers.
-These type of workers normally received a meager hourly wage, though pay varied greatly according to your niche or industry.
+These types of workers normally received a meager hourly wage, though pay varied greatly according to your niche or industry.

 - Armed Robbery

 If you feel like you have been a victim of a crime reach out to one of our personal injury attornies.

 What is White-Collar Crime?